-APEX COAT is a collaborative garment designed by Justin Hattendorf and Alexis Walsh that marries handcrafted embellishment and generative digital form.
+APEX COAT is a garment designed by Justin Hattendorf and Alexis Walsh that marries handcrafted embellishment and generative digital form.
 The 3D printed pieces were developed through custom software and applied by hand to the garment.

 The translucent 3D printed stud pieces are outfitted with brass threading, and then manually screwed into the denim fabric.
 The brass hardware shines through the cloudy, pearlescent surfaces of each stud, refracting light throughout the prisms.